wsmd/react-use-form-state/README.md

 Any [truthy value](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) other than `true` returned from this method will make the input **invalid**.
 This returned value is used as a **custom validation error** that can be retrieved from [`state.errors`](#form-state).

-For convenience, empty collection values such empty objects, empty arrays, empty maps, empty sets are not considered invalidation errors, and if returned the input will be valid.
+For convenience, empty collection values such as empty objects, empty arrays, empty maps, empty sets are not considered invalidation errors, and if returned the input will be valid.

 ```jsx
 <input